matt-github-acct/dotnetcore-slackbot/README.md

 ## Dotnet core slackbot

-A simple .Net core slackbot built to listen for and respond to messages.
+A simple slackbot built to listen for and respond to messages.

 ## Usage